JGAVEN/Lego-GPT/README.md

 # Install front-end dependencies.
 # The script installs from the local pnpm store if possible and fetches from
 # the registry when online.
 Run it once with network access.
+# Running it offline before the store is populated will print instructions
+# to retry with network access.
 ./scripts/setup_frontend.sh

 # Install pnpm (requires Node.js)